 Nineteen other leaders of the NLD are also held in "protective custody".
 NLD offices throughout Burma are closed and university campuses and secondary schools are shut for two weeks.

-In response to Suu Kyi's arrest, the US, the EU, Britain and Canada extend the sanctions against the junta.
+In response to Suu Kyi's arrest, the US, the European Union, Britain and Canada extend the sanctions against the junta.

 China, however, advises nonintervention and in September loans the Burmese Government US$200 million to buy Chinese goods, including military equipment.